-Justice A Muhamed Mustaque, whilst passing the order, located, “I am of the taken into consideration view that the petitioners can not are searching for imposition of their character right as towards the bigger right of the group.
-It is for the institution to decide whether or not the petitioners can be accredited to attend the training with the scarf and full sleeve shirt.
+Justice A Muhamed Mustaque, whilst passing the order, located, “I am of the taken into consideration view that the petitioners can not are searching for the imposition of their character right as towards the bigger right of the group.
+It is for the institution to decide whether or not the petitioners can be accredited to attend the scarf and full sleeve shirt.
 It is solely inside the area of the institution to decide on the equal.
 The Court can not even direct the organization to don’t forget this type of request.”

 “Fundamental Rights are both in nature of absolutely the proper or relative right.
 Absolute rights are non-negotiable.
 Relative rights are usually difficult to the limit imposed by way of the Constitution.
 Spiritual rights are relative rights (see Art 25 of the Constitution).
 In the absence of any restriction positioned with the aid of the State, the Court wants no longer examine the matter inside the light of restriction under the Constitution,” added Justice Mustaque.

 As an academic enterprise, MES has the right to feature or improvise the guidelines and rules of their faculties and schools.
 Furthermore, dressing is a matter of personal preference.
 To quote from the High Court judgment, “man or woman hobby need to yield to the larger interest.”